bummzack/page-blocks/README.md

 $EmbedCode.RAW
 ```

 Then just run `dev/build?flush=1` and you're set.
-The EmbedBlock should be available in the cms via dropdown.
+The EmbedBlock should be available in the CMS via dropdown.